 - ¼ cup grated Parmesan cheese

-- Fresh basil leaves for garnish optional
+- fresh basil leaves for garnish optional

-Cook the sausage and onions in a large skillet over medium/high heat, breaking up the sausage as it cooks.
+- Cook the sausage and onions in a large skillet over medium/high heat, breaking up the sausage as it cooks.

-Stir in the garlic, basil, oregano, salt, pepper, tomatoes and tomato sauce.
+- Stir in the garlic, basil, oregano, salt, pepper, tomatoes, and tomato sauce.
 Simmer for 10 minutes.

-Use a serrated knife to cut the top off the crusty bread.
-Use your fingers, hallow out the top and bottom of the bread to form a bowl, making sure to leave enough of the outer crust to keep the bread sturdy.
+- Use a serrated knife to cut the top off the crusty bread.
+Use your fingers, hollow out the top and bottom of the bread to form a bowl, making sure to leave enough of the outer crust to keep the bread sturdy.
 (Reserve the bread insides for another use.
 They may be frozen if needed)

-Use tongs to pile the spaghetti high inside the bread bowl.
+- Use tongs to pile the spaghetti high inside the bread bowl.
 Place the top of the bread on the pile of spaghetti and press gently.

-Unwrap the sandwich and slice using a serrated knife.
+- Unwrap the sandwich and slice using a serrated knife.